Gabriel Arias Preview, Player Props: Guardians vs. Tigers

-Gabriel Arias -- with an on-base percentage of .194 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the mound, on August 18 at 4:10 PM ET.
+Gabriel Arias -- with an on-base percentage of .229 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Cleveland Guardians against the Detroit Tigers, with Matt Manning on the mound, on August 19 at 7:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Reds.
+In his last game he had a one-hit showing (1-for-4) against the Tigers.

 Gabriel Arias Game Info & Props vs. the Tigers